aaronbieber/edison/README.md

 Redis, etc. To do this, Edison allows you to provide your own experimental journal implementation.

-Simply create an object that implements `Edison\Interfaces\Journal` and pass it into the `Edison\Experiment` constructor.
-The journal's `save()` method will be called with the results of the experiment stored in an instance of `Edison\Observation`.
+Simply create an object that implements `\AaronBieber\Edison\Interfaces\Journal` and pass it into the `\AaronBieber\Edison\Experiment` constructor.
+The journal's `save()` method will be called with the results of the experiment stored in an instance of `\AaronBieber\Edison\Observation`.
 Handle the results however you want, perhaps sending timing data to Graphite and the return values to Logstash or Redis.

 ## Sophisticated Comparison ##

 Depending on what you're trying to refactor, the results of the original and refactored code paths may not be comparable using `==`.
-In that case, you can also provide Edison with your own comparator that implements `Edison\Interfaces\Comparator`.
+In that case, you can also provide Edison with your own comparator that implements `\AaronBieber\Edison\Interfaces\Comparator`.

 This allows you to explicitly define the success criteria for your experiments.
 Perhaps both code paths produce an object containing the same data,